ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 - resolving an SCT and certificate to an STH via an inclusion proof
 - resolving one STH to another via a consistency proof

-HTTPS clients (who have STHs), CT auditors, and monitors SHOULD pollinate STH pools with STHs.
+HTTPS clients (who have STHs) and CT auditors SHOULD pollinate STH pools with STHs.
 Which STHs to send and how often pollination should happen is regarded as undefined policy with the exception of privacy concerns explained in the next